Markanito/VATSIM-Discord-Bot/README.md

     }
    ```
 8. Run your bot by runing `python3.10 bot.py`
-9. Invite your bot to your server and have fun!
-Make sure to grant it APPLICATION.COMMANDS scope before inviting the server or commands won't work at all!
+9. Invite your bot to your server and have grant it APPLICATION.COMMANDS scope or slash commands won't work.
+Once bot joins the server run `[prefix]sync` command in order to sync all your commands with the server.
+If commands are not shown when you type / in any channel go to Server Settings -> Integrations -> VATEye and click on any command and disable the permissions, save it and re-enable it.
+Do this for all commands and Slash command should work now.
+This is Discord bug and not issue with the code and for now this has to be done if you have an issue with Slash commands not showing up.
+10.

 <p align="right">(<a href="#top">back to top</a>)</p>